wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 Here's the outline of what happens:

-1. You will dial the Nexmo Number.
+1. You will dial the Vonage Number.
-2. Nexmo receives the call.
+2. Vonage receives the call.
 3. A callback is generated on the Answer webhook URL you specified.
 4. Your application receives the callback and responds with an NCCO.
 5. The NCCO controls the call.
 This first action here plays a text-to-speech message into the call.